 Of course, any broker you use should also be a Securities Investor Protection Corporation (SIPC) member.
 This nonprofit organization will protect your investments up to a maximum of $500,000 ($250,000 in cash).

-As the Robo Advisory industry is growing very quickly, there are issues with transparency and marketing of the services.
-The SEC has laid out advice for investors to help them navigate through the process of evaluating and selecting good service providers.
+As the Robo Advisory industry grows very quickly, there are issues with transparency and marketing of the services.
+The SEC has laid out advice for investors to help them navigate the process of evaluating and selecting good service providers.

 2. Are the automated processes (algorithms) used to select your portfolio safe?

-There are some other areas of performance you must evaluate, including security and transparency.
+You must evaluate some areas of performance, including security and transparency.
 Strangely, transparency is one of the most important areas of Robo Advisor performance, but many people ignore it.
-Transparency means the advisor clearly lists all features, capabilities, and strategies.
+Transparency means the advisor lists all features, capabilities, and strategies.

 For example, the manager lists all the equities in a portfolio and explains every strategy used.
 Management should tell you when they make a change or add a feature.
 In addition, they should provide clear explanations and justifications for any feature in plain English.

-Hence, you should avoid a Robo Advisor with a low level of transparency.
-If you do not have at least a rudimentary grasp of what is going on, you should stay away from a robo advisor.
+Hence, avoiding a Robo Advisor with low transparency would be best.
+If you do not have a rudimentary grasp of what is going on, you should avoid a robo advisor.

-There have been two high profile SEC cases involving Robo Advisors.
+There have been two high-profile SEC cases involving Robo Advisors.
 The biggest settlement was in 2018 against Wealthfront Advisors, who were fined $250,000 for misleading investors about the tax-loss harvesting services they would receive.
-They failed to provide the tax-loss harvesting service they marketed as standard to 69% of their customers over a three year period.
+They failed to provide the tax-loss harvesting service they marketed as standard to 69% of their customers over three years.

 3. Are the online systems used by Robo Advisors Secure?

 Finally, transparency is doubly important for security.
-For instance, an advisor should tell you about any security breach as soon as possible.
+For instance, an advisor should tell you about any security breach immediately.
 They should warn you so you can change accounts and passwords before crooks get into your other accounts.

 Plus, the advisor should list all the security protocols and features and explain them.
-If an advisor does not provide a clear picture of the security, you should avoid it.
+If an advisor does not provide a clear security picture, you should avoid it.